 Generic Name: dapsone topical

-Note: This page contains information about the side effects of dapsone topical.
-Some of the dosage forms included on this document may not apply to the brand name Aczone.
+Note: This document contains side effect information about dapsone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Aczone.

 For the Consumer